 Some medical malpractice cases involve patients who were not treated in a timely manner and as a result, their condition got worse.
 Examples of delayed treatment include patients who were not given their prescription at the time they needed it or if they were not evaluated by a doctor on time.
 If you were sick and went to a clinic or hospital to receive care, and did not get it in time, the medical staff may be held liable for their failure to treat you in time.

-As an Indianapolis, IN medical malpractice lawyer like one at Ward & Ward Law Firm can tell you, anesthesia-related errors are a common type of malpractice.
+As a New Jersey medical malpractice lawyer like one at Kreizer Law can tell you, anesthesia-related errors are a common type of malpractice.
 If a patient is being prepped for surgery, they need to be administered anesthesia.
 Anesthesia errors can result in nerve damage or brain injuries due to conditions like tissue damage or hypoxia, a condition that happens when the brain does not receive enough oxygen.
 They can occur due to inexperience or negligence, such as if a nurse fails to give the proper dosage to the patient.

 Misread Lab Results